Bruce Vilanch

-Bruce Gerald Vilanch (born November 23, 1948) is an American comedy writer, songwriter and actor.
+Bruce Gerald Vilanch (born November 23, 1948) is an American comedy writer, songwriter, and actor.
 He is a two-time Emmy Award-winner.
 Vilanch is best known to the public for his four-year stint on Hollywood Squares, as a celebrity participant; behind the scenes he was head writer for the show.
 In 2000, he performed off-Broadway in his self-penned one-man show, Bruce Vilanch: Almost Famous.

 From 2000 to 2014, Vilanch was the head writer for the Oscars, after being an Oscar program co-writer for the previous ten years.
 He is a featured writer for the Tonys, Grammys, and Emmys.

 Early life and education

 Vilanch was born in New York City and raised in Paterson, New Jersey, where he was a graduate of Eastside High School.
 When he was four days old, he was adopted by Jonas Vilanch, an optometrist, and his wife Henne, a housewife.
 Having her own theatrical aspirations, Vilanch's mother helped launch her son's show business career by getting him signed on with Lane Bryant's Charming Chub division as a chubby child model.
-Upon graduating from high school, Vilanch attended Ohio State University as a theater and journalism student.
+Upon graduating from high school, Vilanch attended The Ohio State University as a theater and journalism student.
 While there, he appeared in student theater productions and wrote reviews, hoping it would be the beginning of a career as a playwright.
 In 1999 Vilanch stated, "I was going to be Neil Simon, batting out one Broadway show after another."

-Vilanch is Jewish and attended Hebrew school, was a member of United Synagogue Youth, and had a bar mitzvah ceremony.
+Vilanch, who is Jewish, attended Hebrew school, was a member of United Synagogue Youth, and had a bar mitzvah ceremony.